topmonks/hlidac-shopu/actors/NOTES.md

 Therefore, it is better to sort the list of products, e.g., from the cheapest alphabetically.

 ## API processing via RequestAsBrowser / gotScraping
-`Apify.utils.requestAsBrowser` is deprecated.
+Usage `Apify.utils.requestAsBrowser` is forbidden.
 Use `HttpCrawler` for all requests, it is enough for most use cases.

 ## How to see CI log of the pushed actor changes
 https://docs.apify.com/crawling-basics/scraping-the-data#review-code

 Here you can monitor CI errors to avoid blocking other people's code testing.
-The notification is sent by e-mail or in the `#ntf-hlidac-shop` channel on Slack too.
+Notifications are sent by e-mail or in the `#ntf-hlidac-shop` channel on Slack too.

 ## Number of products on the page
 It is usually safe to keep the original number of products per page, which is normally loaded in the e-shop.

 ## Register eshop in shop.mjs
-Remember to add an actor to `lib/shops.mjs` file.
+Don't forget to add an actor to`lib/shops.mjs` file.
-You can let inspire in DM or Alza actors, which are presentable.
+You can get inspiration from DM or 4camping actors, which are presentable.

 ```
 ["luxor_cz", {